Primary research interest

 Livestock Genomics Group

-Our Group develops genomic technologies applied to improve genetic gain for complex phenotypes.
-Beef cattle fertility phenotypes, which are complex and therefore influenced by multiple genes are our main focus.
+Our Group investigates the genetics of livestock animals, applying genomic technologies.
+Beef cattle fertility phenotypes, which are complex and therefore influenced by multiple genes are our focus.
 Cattle fertility is a concern and an opportunity for improvement in Queensland's beef sector.

 Imagine you have 100 cows, but they only produce 50-60 calves per year.
-An improved system would be to have 100 cows with higher genetic merit for fertility; which would produce 80 calves per year.
-Since the number of cows is the same (100) the environmental impact is similar, but more food is produced.
-In short, we like to think of more beef, less methane.
+An improved system would be to have 100 cows with higher genetic merit for fertility traits, which would produce 80-90 calves per year.
+Since the number of cows is the same in both scenarios (100) the environmental impact is similar, but more food is produced by the fertile cows.
+In short, our research aims at aiding the industry to produce more beef, and less methane.

 Current projects in the group use genome-wide technology (i.e. SNP chips and Next Generation Sequencing) to investigate the genetics of female and male cattle fertility.
 We study puberty, spermatogenesis and fertility indicators such as scrotal circumference or length of post-partum anoestrus.
 The aim is to further understand reproductive biology and to create tools for genetic improvement towards higher herd fertility, translated into improved weaning rates.